Kashu7100/Qualia2.0/examples/README.md

 </p>

 ## Unsupervised Learning
 Among these three learning structures, *unsupervised learning* such as Hebbian leaning or self-organization have been utilized the  most by creatures autonomously.
+Networks learn external signals from unsupervised learning to prepare for the external environment or information.